 - Large Ham: Pterano, all the way!
 You can really tell Michael York had a great time voicing him.

-- Lighter and Softer: There are times when this trope works, and then there's this.
+- Lighter and Softer: Compared to the original film.
 The lightness tends to go up and down depending on which sequel you're watching.
 In general, films 2-10 are the darker ones, with 2,4,5,7, and 10 being the darkest of those.
 Films 11-13 are much more light-hearted, featuring an almost sitcom tone about them.
 Film 14 goes back to the tone of the older sequels more or less, although not quite as dark as the darkest of them.
 The TV series is by far the lightest of the series, being aimed at pre-school aged children.

 - Lowered Monster Difficulty: The majority of the Sharpteeth in the sequels aren't close to the threat the original was.
 Justified as the original was implied to be abnormally dangerous even by Sharptooth standards and according to the novel was actively malevolent and psychopathic whereas most of the others are simply trying to eat and thus more likely to back off if the heroes put up too much of a fight.